Menu

 A

 You have the right to request a change or addition to your patient record.
-If your request is refused a note will be placed on your file indicating that you have requested a correction or addition.
+If your request is refused, a note will be placed on your file indicating that you requested a correction or addition and that it was refused.
 You will also be advised of the refusal and receive information about how to appeal the decision.
-The trustee is not required to make changes to a clinical observation, a diagnosis or prognosis even if you disagree with what appears in your record.
+A trustee does not have to change things like a diagnosis just because you disagree with it.

 Q